Kari Ayam: Indonesian Chicken Curry Recipe

 Apart from the chicken (I use baby chicken cut in small pieces), you will need galangal, lemongrass, cloves, cinnamon quill, coconut milk, onion, garlic, ginger, chilies, ground coriander, ground cumin, turmeric powder, cooking oil, sugar, and salt.

-Needless to say that fresh ingredients are always the best.
-However, we donโt have the luxury of having them all the time, do we?
+It goes without saying that fresh ingredients are always the best.
+However, we don’t have the luxury of having them all the time, do we?

-For example, some spices like galangal, chilies, and turmeric may not be available in fresh form.
-In this case, you can use the dried galangal or galangal paste in a jar.ย
+For example, some spices, like galangal, chilies, and turmeric, may not be fresh.
+In this case, you can use dried galangal or galangal paste in a jar.

-As for chilies, you can use fresh red chilies, dried red chilies, or red chili powder.
-Here, I use Kashmiri red chili powder.
-Simply because I like the flavor and the vibrant color that it gives to the dish.
+You can use fresh, dried, or red chilies.
+Here, I use Kashmiri red chili powder simply because I like the flavor and vibrant color it gives to the dish.

 A Little Note On Cinnamon

-Now, for cinnamon, I should say you choose wisely.
-Because there are a few different types of cinnamon sold in the market.
+Now, I should say you choose wisely for cinnamon because there are a few different types of cinnamon sold in the market.

-The one called cinnamon sticks is usually the lower quality one, which is Cassia bark.
-It is a family of cinnamon and a little bit different from the high-grade type called cinnamon quills in the market.
+The ones called cinnamon sticks are usually the lower quality ones, which is Cassia bark.
+It is a family of cinnamon and is slightly different from the market’s high-grade type called cinnamon quills.

-Cinnamon quills are the ones considered the true cinnamon.
+Cinnamon quills are considered the true cinnamon.
 It has a reddish-brown color with a smooth surface.
-Its fragrance has a sweet tone, and itโs rather powerful that you only need to use a small amount in your cooking.
-Price-wise, itโs slightly more expensive.
-But itโs worthed.ย
+Its fragrance has a sweet tone, and it’s so powerful that you only need to use a small amount in your cooking.
+Price-wise, it’s slightly more expensive.
+But it’s worthed.

 How To Make Mouth-Watering Indonesian Chicken Curry

 In short, you need to fry the spice paste and herbs until they release a delicious aroma.
-Then you add in the chicken pieces to fry.
+Then, you add the chicken pieces to fry.
 Cook until the poultry looks opaque and firm.

 Top Tips For Flavoursome Kari Ayam